David-Maisonave/Axter-Stash/Docker/README.md

 - Image Name
 - Stash Port Number

+If any of the above arguments are missing, the script will prompt user for each missing argument before proceeding.

 ### Example Commands:
 - Example usage with minumum arguments:
   - `CreateContainer.cmd MyContainerName "stashapp/stash:latest" 9998`